 She discovered the existence of this group in a poster in which one could read "meditation course, perfect marriage", to which she was interested due to the curiosity that a 21-year-old girl with an interest in the spiritual can feel.

 At first, she learned meditation, but later the teachers became more interested in her personal life and in the people outside the sect with whom she interacted.
 This attention made her feel understood, but also increasingly away from her relatives, who lived "blind", as the group said.

 The teachers, explained Neftally, introduced the young woman into a collective psychosis, causing her to be afraid of dark spaces, where supposedly some insects stole energy or caused her imagination to create unreal voices and visions.
-The doubts of this Mexican from Chetumal, Quintana Roo, began to take shape when they sent her away as "missionary".
+The doubts of this Mexican from Chetumal, Quintana Roo, began to take shape when they sent her away as a "missionary".